 Second, you can purchase any of the following assets, which won't count toward your SSI asset limit:

 And finally, some SSI recipients put money into a trust to maintain SSI and Medicaid eligibility.
-The trust money would be available for you to spend on living and medical expenses, within limits.
-Read Nolo's articles on using a pooled trust when you have too many assets and using a self-settled special needs trust.
-You would probably need a lawyer's help to put your money into a trust, so most people will now use ABLE accounts to keep some savings.
+The trust money is available for the SSI recipient to spend on living and medical expenses, within limits.
+Learn more about using a pooled trust when you have too many assets and using a self-settled special needs trust.

 You'd probably need a lawyer's help to put your money into a trust, so most people use ABLE accounts to keep some savings—if they were disabled before age 26.